-If you play a contact or collision sport, whether at the youth, middle school or high school level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).
+If you play a contact or collision sport, whether at the youth, middle school, high school or the collegiate level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).

 If you are like most athletes, you may not appreciate precisely when you have suffered a concussion (especially since symptoms may not appear right away), or because you don't understand the symptoms, or do not appreciate the seriousness of brain injury, [1,2,3,9,10] or think that you need to experience a loss of consciousness (LOC) in order to have suffered one - even though it is a myth that concussion requires such a black out, and 90-95% of all concussions in high school sports do NOT involve an LOC.